-When the customer has non-covered medical expenses and the Then The deductions for unpaid expenses apply to medically necessary services received up to 3 months prior to the month the application is submitted.
+When the customer has non-covered medical expenses and the...
+Then Application is pending The deductions for unpaid expenses apply to medically necessary services received up to 3 months prior to the month the application is submitted.
 ALTCS eligibility is ongoing Proof of current payments must be received by the end of the month of the following month during which the payment is made There is no time limit on reporting unpaid non-covered medical expenses.